-The Company is not a tax paying entity for federal or state income tax purpose and accordingly it does not recognize any expense for such taxes.
-The income tax liability from the Company's activities is the responsibility of the Holding Company.
+The Company on a standalone basis is not a tax paying entity for federal or state income tax purpose and accordingly it does not recognize any expense for such taxes.
+The income tax liability from Company's activities is the responsibility of the Holding Company as it will be filing consolidated tax return for all its subsidiaries.